Sam Fender: Voice and musical style

 He is a multi-instrumentalist, playing guitar, bass, piano, synthesizer, Hammond organ, glockenspiel, harmonica, and mandolin.
 The characteristic features of Fender's music include the jangly guitar tone of Jazzmasters, solos, saxophone, and also horns and strings.
 MusicRadar has described the pulsating rhythmic sounds of Michael's drum beats as "huge" and explained that he displays "discipline and respect" for Fender's anthemic songs.
 Michael's drumming style has been characterised by motorik beats.

 Fender is known for his high tenor voice and strong Geordie accent (North East England).
 His manager said he was "totally struck by this incredible voice" when Fender, then 18, began singing under the encouragement of his boss at Low Lights Tavern.
 Moon described his voice as "earnest" with keening harmonies.
-Fender has stated that he tends to sing at the top of his vocal range when writing and performing; he said, "I'm always belting."
+Fender has stated that he tends to sing at the top of his vocal range when writing and performing, saying he is "always belting."
 Ellie Harrison of The Independent regarded Fender's voice as "big and sonorous" and expressing "moments of vulnerability".
 The Telegraph's James Hall wrote that his live vocals were "rich and vibrant" in the upper register, particularly on medium tempo songs like "Mantra".
 Petridis observed that in ascending pitch on the song "Aye", Fender's voice "takes on the keening quality" of John Lydon.